What is File Server? Examples, Types, Features, Benefits & Working

 Server Message Block (SMB)

-Purpose: Developed by Microsoft, SMB is the primary protocol used for file and printer sharing in Windows networks.
+Purpose: Developed by Microsoft; SMB is the primary protocol that is going to use for file and printer sharing in Windows networks.

 Versions: SMB has undergone several versions; with SMBv3 being one of the latest and commonly used in modern Windows environments.